Lauren Laker, Ph.D.

 Associate Professor, Business Analytics and Information Systems

-I joined Xavier University first in 2010 and taught in the mathematics department as an adjunct for a year while applying for PhD programs.
-After completing my PhD in Operations, Business Analytics, and Information Systems in 2015, I joined the Williams College Business in the Business Analytics and Information Systems Department as an Assistant Professor.
-I mostly teach the business analytics and data mining courses to both the undergraduate and graduate students.
-I serve on several committees across campus but dedicate the majority of my time as the co-chair of Xavier University's Technology Committee which also includes leading the Academic Subcommittee.
+I joined Xavier University first in 2010 and taught in the mathematics department for a year.
+After completing my PhD in Operations, Business Analytics, and Information Systems at the University of Cincinnati in 2015, I joined the Williams College Business in the Business Analytics and Information Systems Department.
+I teach the business analytics and data mining courses to both the undergraduate and graduate students.

-My professional career outside of academic includes conducting research and editing for journals such as the Journal of Operations Management.
-My research focuses on the effective allocation and application of resources (human and physical) in healthcare settings.
-My work is most often described as healthcare operations, but it both draws from and contributes to the fields of operations research/management, healthcare services research, and information systems.
+My research focuses on the effective allocation and application of resources (human and physical).
+My early work was primarily in healthcare operations, but has expanded to other areas over the years.
+My research draws from and contributes to the fields of operations research/management, behavioral science, and information systems.
 The research questions I explore can often be applied more broadly to service operations in general.
-Since my research is motivated by problems faced by industry, I strive to ensure that the new knowledge being generated has practical implications for healthcare organizations and practitioners.
-I hope to collaborate both with academic researchers as well as those in industry who seek to better balance the cost and quality of health care by more effectively managing their operational resources.
+Since my research is motivated by problems faced by industry, I strive to ensure that the new knowledge being generated has practical implications for business organizations and practitioners.

 First Year at Xavier